 - In Bottom, Richie receives birthday cards from himself every year - only he claims they are from grateful Soviet citizens, Sue Carpenter and the crew of the Ark Royal.
 Eddie barely manages to play along with the joke with his usual dripping sarcasm:

-: ...and this one's from "The people of the Soviet Union, in grateful thanks to Comrade Richie."
-Richie
+Eddie: ...and this one's from "The people of the Soviet Union, in grateful thanks to Comrade Richie."

-: You just put the Rs the wrong way round.
-Richie
+Eddie: You just put the Rs the wrong way round.

 - Carla is upset because her husband Eddie is out of town and didn't remember Valentine's Day, so the guys all pitch in to buy her a flower delivery.
 She catches on when she sees that the card is signed "Eddie," which isn't her husband's real name.